Become a Personal Support Worker through your local school board.

 Yes!
 Employers seek out school board grads because the programs are highly regarded.
 Students are often hired even before they graduate.

 Currently, PSWs are unregulated.
 This means they do not have a governing body or college.
 Their role is guided by their education and training, their employers, and Ontario health legislation.
 However, the Ontario government is working toward the establishment of the new Health and Supportive Care Providers Regulatory Oversight Authority (HSCPOA).
 Visit their site for more information.

 Oui, il existe deux programmes PSSP en français à Ottawa et à Hawkesbury, près de la frontière québécoise.

-CESBA (full name: The Ontario Association of Adult and Continuing Education School Board Administrators) is a provincial non-profit professional association that represents, advocates for and supports adult and continuing education program staff working in nearly 60 school boards across Ontario.
+CESBA (full name: The Ontario Association of Adult and Continuing Education School Board Administrators) is a provincial non-profit professional association that represents, advocates for and supports adult and continuing education program staff working in about 60 school boards across Ontario.